 Blue Utopia Pools technicians use a handheld digital electrode tester to measure the electronic conductivity in the pool water of our customers during regularly scheduled service.
 We prioritize customers with the highest TDS levels first and if the TDS level in your pool is over 2,500 ppm we will contact you to discuss putting fresh water in your pool.

 FREE TESTING!
-If you would like to know the TDS level of your pool feel free to call Blue Utopia Pools Service at 623-932-9104.
+If you would like to know the Total Dissolved Solids level of your pool feel free to call Blue Utopia Pools Service at 623-932-9104.